Bernarddjoko-repository/Retail-Sales-Forecasting-Markdown-Impact-Analysis/README.md

 🔹 1️⃣ Data Preparation
 ✅ Handled missing values:<br>
-    - Filled missing markdowns with 0 (assuming no markdown).<br>
+   🔹 Filled missing markdowns with 0 (assuming no markdown).<br>
-    - Used rolling mean for missing CPI and Unemployment data to smooth fluctuations.<br>
+   🔹 Used rolling mean for missing CPI and Unemployment data to smooth fluctuations.<br>

 ✅ Handled outliers:<br>
-    - Winsorization (limiting extreme values) for robust models.<br>
+   🔹Winsorization (limiting extreme values) for robust models.<br>

 ✅ Merged all datasets into one feature-rich dataset for analysis.<br>